 A study of instruction and techniques for successful teaching of middle-level students.
-Emphasis on planning, application, team
+Emphasis on planning, application, team teaching, interdisciplinary teaching, interrelationship of subject matter.
+Clinical experience.
+Prerequisite: EDU 412

 EDU 431 - Secondary Methods Practicum (1)

 A supervised field-based experience at the secondary (9-12) level, with an emphasis on effective teaching methods and the philosophy of education.
 Open to secondary and all-grade majors only.
 Prerequisite: EDU 301, EDU 303, and content area approval